Characterization of drive-induced unwanted state transitions in superconducting circuits: Time-resolved two-tone spectroscopy from the ground and excited states

 From the definition of the ideal-displaced state $|\bar{j}_{t}(\xi,\omega_{d})\rangle$, any deviation of the Floquet mode $|\tilde{j}_{t}(\xi,\omega_{d})\rangle$ from this state indicates a resonance.
 As such, we introduce the measure

 which quantifies the degree of hybridization of the Floquet mode with a non-computational state.
 This hybridization remains nearly zero in the absence of resonances.
 When the drive condition satisfies a multi-quanta resonance, the hybridization $\Theta(j_t)$ increases sharply.
+The hybridization parameter is evaluated independently at each drive strength and frequency, without relying on continuity tracking between adjacent parameter points.
+Consequently, this Floquet analysis method is robust to the choice of sampling interval in the parameter space.

 Notably, this technique does not immediately provide information on {\it which} state(s) are involved in a resonance.
 To rectify this, we perform the displaced-state fit for non-computational states, and pair up locations where we see both $\Theta(j_{t})$ and $\Theta(\ell_{t})$ simultaneously deviate from zero.
 However,this technique is often numerically unstable due to the enhanced Stark shifts experienced by higher-lying states.
 In addition, such a tracking procedure becomes confused by multiple independent processes occurring simultaneously, and also by processes involving more than two states.
 Therefore, to label the states, we turn to the alternative technique: branch-analysis.